infernoid/picoCTF-2017/50-DigitalCamouflage.md

   - If you think you found the flag, but it doesn't work, consider that the data may be encrypted.

 Solution:

-Open the "data.pcap" file in "WireShark"
+Open the data.pcap file in WireShark
 Set filter to: http.request.method == "POST"

 ```